 A message frame is a guide.
 It informs people where to look, but more importantly, helps them interpret what they see.
 Every message – whether… Read More

-George Orwell (1903-1950) was an influential British novelist, essayist, journalist, and critic who wrote the famous books, the allegorical Animal Farm and his dystopian novel,… Read More
+George Orwell (1903-1950) was an influential British novelist, essayist, journalist, and critic who wrote the famous books, the allegorical Animal Farm and his dystopian novel, Nineteen eight-four, which… Read More

-All professional communicators are aware of the pervasive news writing formula, which is based on the first paragraph of any news piece.
-The first paragraph… Read More
+All professional communicators know the pervasive news writing formula, which is based on the first paragraph of any news piece.
+The first paragraph is crucial… Read More

 Headlines are online everywhere - in email subject lines, blog titles, social media posts, meta descriptions and page titles.
 They powerfully attract a reader’s initial… Read More